-Staff, volunteers, and regular visitors are required to complete this form and pass it to [ENTER NAME OF DSL] if they have a safeguarding concern about a child in our school.
+Staff, volunteers, and regular visitors are required to complete this form and pass it to Sarah Waterfield if they have a safeguarding concern about a child in our school.

 Full name of child Date of Birth Class/Tutor/Form Your name and position in

 group school

-Nature of co ncern/disclosure
+oncern/disclosure

-Please include where you were when the child r made a disclosure, wha at you saw, who else was
+- at you saw, who else was

-there, what did the child s ay or do and what yo u said.
+there, what did the child say or do and what you u said.

 Time & date of incident:

-Who are you passing this i nformation to?
+Who are you passing this Name: s information to?

-Name:
+Name.

 Position:

-rosition.
+-

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed]
+[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

-[Make it clear if you have a raised a concern at oout a similar issue pro eviously]
+Liviane it clear it you lide e a raiseu a concern di out a sillilal issue pro eviousiyj

 Your signature:

+(

 Time form completed: